adam j hartz

 i am a senior lecturer in the department of electrical engineering and computer science at

-MIT. my main interests lie in teaching engineering and computer
+MIT. my main interests lie in teaching engineering

 technologies to improve face-time with students.